WHYAMERICASUCKS.COM

 The Money Direction Is Still Up

 The White House's current defense direction is still upward.
-That matters because every new push in the topline expands the pipeline feeding contract awards, backlog, and lobbying.
+Each new topline push expands the pipeline feeding contract awards, backlog, and lobbying.

 Active file